-Athletic Scholarships:
+Athletic Scholarships

 A number of scholarships in men's and women's sports are available to qualified athletes.
-Amounts vary, and interested individuals should make direct contact with the head coach in the particular sport.
+Amounts vary, and interested individuals should make direct contact with the head coach of the sport.

-Indiana Institute of Technology Athletic Hall of Fame Scholarship:
+Indiana Tech Athletic Hall of Fame Scholarship